Pravkhande/serverspec/README.md

 ## TYPES OF EXECUTION

-* __linux_security__ : This will execute all the specs related to accounts,file permissions,hardening,password security and services.
+1. __linux_security__ : This will execute all the specs related to accounts,file permissions,hardening,password security and services.
 Here mainly the specs will ensure the quality and security of the __OS__ being installed on the VM and check if all the setting and permissions are done as per the requirements.

+2. __hipaa_security__ :This spec automating a security audit of EL based Linux systems.

 ## EXECUTION
 * __bash run_script.sh (this will execute all specs included in linux_security)__